gabriel-p-artcls/.github/profile/README.md

 Analysis of the GAIA1 cluster with Gaia EDR3 data.

-### 269 Gaia clusters

-Process the 269 clusters studied in Bossini et al (2019) with ASteCA to compare the ages, extinction, and distances they obtained using BASE-9.

 ### Eight (?) new Gaia clusters

 Process the eight (include GAIA3 and GAIA8?) new clusters found in recent studies.